Philadelphia Hip Replacement Complication Lawyer

 - Blood clots – Blood clotting is the most frequent complication from hip replacement surgery, says the AAOS.
 Blood clots can develop deep vein thrombosis, which has symptoms including pain, redness, swelling and excess warmth in the leg, usually in the calf.
 Oxygenation to the entire body can be decreased if a blood clot breaks free and lodges in the patient’s lungs.
 If a clot reaches the lungs, it forms a pulmonary embolism, which can be life threatening.
 Symptoms of a pulmonary embolism are difficulty breathing and sudden chest pain.
 Blood thinners like Heparin are usually prescribed to prevent clots from forming.
 To keep the blood flowing, the patient should wear compression stockings.
 The patient should stand and walk as soon as they can to help prevent the formation of clots.

 - Long Term Complications – Hip replacements deteriorate from everyday wear and tear in about 12 to 15 years.
 Then, they have to be replaced.
 A replacement hip can also break or loosen over time, which requires additional surgery.
 Ossification, or a stiffening of the joint, can also occur.
 This makes moving the joint difficult.
 You could also have to use shoe lifts to even out the length of your legs if the hip replacement joint makes one leg shorter than the other.

-Contact an Experienced Hip Replacement Complication Lawyer in Philadelphia
+Contact an Experienced Philadelphia Hip Replacement Complication Lawyer

-The most commonly used hip replacements by DePuy and Zimmer have been recalled, so if you suffered complications from one of their products, you may entitled to compensation for your damages.
+The most commonly used hip replacements by DePuy and Zimmer have been recalled, so if you suffered complications from one of their products, you may be entitled to compensation for your damages.
 Contact our Philadelphia medical malpractice lawyers at Rosenbaum & Associates for a free consultation regarding your case.
 There’s no charge unless we win your case.